The man in the arena

 I cheer for nurses who approach me (often sheepishly at first) to share that they want to learn more about this work and nurture their skills.
 Some of them are nearby and I get to watch them bloom, some are far away and I may never meet them in person.
 Some have had to fight against a situation where they are told they are weird and disgusting for wanting to give care to babies who die (Oh I really feel my inner gladiator coming out when I hear that).

-I am so proud of my ladies when I see them evolve from barely holding on, to coping, to thriving…the most amazing thing is when I get a call from them telling me how they are mentoring another lady.
+I am so proud of my bereaved moms when I see them evolve from barely holding on, to coping, to thriving…the most amazing thing is when I get a call from them telling me how they are mentoring another (probably newer) bereaved mom.

 I am thrilled to see a nurse who avoided loss cases earlier in her career grow into a person who negotiates overtime on the condition that she gets to stay with her lady who has suffered a loss.